 Note:

-It is recommended to use the more efficient Spark job engine.
+It is recommended to use a more efficient Spark job engine for processing.

-The average size of data files is too small, usually occurring in the following scenarios:
+The average size of the data file is too small, which usually occurs in the following situations:

-The table is partitioned too finely, resulting in each partition having only a small amount of data.
+The table partitions are too fine-grained, resulting in only a small amount of data per partition.

 CALL `DataLakeCatalog`.`system`.`rewrite_data_files`(